An evening of ambient and exploratory electronic sounds to get you dreaming as you sit or lie down in the space.

-Pataphysical is an experimental sound and music project that explores the boundaries of listening and performance as well as the unique aspects of different acoustic spaces.
+Pataphysical are an experimental London-based trio probing the boundaries of listening and performance, as well as the unique aspects of different acoustic spaces.

 ‘What is captured in Periphera is the… enthralling psychoacoustic experience of deep and blissful soundscape, something insular and revelatory.
 Wrapping melodic baths of synthesis in misted environmental recordings, the mood ranges from formless liquid (“Dream Reveal”) to undulating and abstracted dub schema (“Aun Cyc” and “Montoon”); rippling ambient tech (“Metaxy” and “Ken World”) to sublimated and devotional ethers “Protae” and “Energen.” – Commend NYC